 Missing robots.txt

-in public directory with following content.
+For crawlers added robots.txt in the public directory with the following content.

 # Allow all crawlers